7 hours from London

 Chapter 1: THE BEGINNING – JEBEL SHAMS / JEBEL AKHDAR

-Ascend the lofty heights of Jebel Akhdar offering your ‘salam’ (greeting of peace) to the mountain communities and farmers who toil away at rose terraces and pomegranate bushes that engulf the region.
-Check in to the Anantara Jabal Akhdar Hotel just in time for a jaw-dropping sunset over the magnificent Hajar Mountain range.
+Alternatively, ascend the lofty heights of Jebel Akhdar offering your ‘salam’ (greeting of peace) to the mountain communities and farmers who toil away at rose terraces and pomegranate bushes that engulf the region.
+Check in to the Alila Jabal Akhdar Hotel just in time for a jaw-dropping sunset over the magnificent Hajar Mountain range.
 Whilst here, picnic lunches, village walks and early morning yoga await you.

 Chapter 2: THE MIDDLE – WAHIBA SANDS

-The kids will delight in what’s to follow as you leave the desert to make your way out to the coast to spend a night in a luxury Eco-Tent at the Ras Al Jinz Turtle Reserve.
+The kids will delight in what’s to follow as you leave the desert to make your way out to the coast to spend a night in a Luxury Eco-Tent at the Ras Al Jinz Turtle Reserve.
 The kids will have lots of turtle-inspired activities whilst here and if you’re lucky, you can catch the brave baby turtles scamper out to sea at dawn.
 Making your way back to Muscat, you’ll stop off in the idyllic fishing village of Sur.
-The shores of Sur are scattered with the traditional wooden sailing boats (dhows) that have stretched as far as the Indian Ocean, these vessels are of just as good use today to the Omani fisherman as they were to the explorers, traders and colonialists who have graced the coast of Sur, before you.
-Continuing along the water’s edge, you will reach the Hajar range you once overlooked from the mountaintop, this time though, you can swim in the beaches below and grab some lunch before arriving at the Kempinski in Muscat in the afternoon.
+The shores of Sur are scattered with the traditional wooden sailing boats (dhows) that have stretched as far as the Indian Ocean, these vessels are of just as good use today to the Omani fisherman as they were to the explorers, traders and colonialists who graced this very coast before you.
+Continuing along the water’s edge, you will reach the Hajar range you once overlooked from the mountaintop, this time though, you can swim in Wadi Shab or Wadi Tiwi and grab some lunch before arriving at the Kempinski in Muscat in the afternoon.

 OTHER ADVENTURES YOU MIGHT LIKE